Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ## 1.4 DATA TYPES

 These are the primitive data types built into the language itself.
 The building blocks of all values and data in Floyd.
-One of Floyd's goals is that all the basics you need are already there in the language and the core library.
+One of Floyd's goals is that all the basics you need are already there in the language and the standard library.
 This makes it easy to start making meaningful programs.
 It also promotes composability since all Floyd code can rely on these types and communicate between themselves using these types.
 This greatly reduces the need to write glue code that converts between different library's string classes and logging and so on.

 |TYPE		  	| USE
 |:---				|:---